jadecobra/python_tdd_exercises/TRUTH_TABLE_04_LOGICAL_IMPLICATION.md

 ### <span style="color:orange">**REFACTOR**</span>: make it better

-- How can we make this better? let's make the nested condition one line
+- How can we make this better? let us make the nested condition one line
     ```python
     def logical_implication(p, q):
         if p == True and q == False: